Brillantmont International School: School life

 Excursions are organized each weekend to enable students to discover Switzerland and its neighbouring countries.
 From January to April, skiing is a major fixture of the excursion calendar.
 After class, extra-curricular activities take place on campus.
 These include Model United Nations, Finance Society, Yoga, School Band, Vocal Group, Cooking Club, and Photography.

 Throughout the year, students have the opportunity to travel to other countries in Europe and other continents to take part in charity work.
 This social labor mostly consists of students fundraising for Globalharmony or participating in a building project run by Habitat for Humanity.

 Boarders live on campus, in houses according to their age and gender.
 Resident teachers look after the students.
 The school has a house system, which facilitates contact and friendship within the school community.
 The heads of the school also live on campus.
 An on-campus health service is available 24 hours a day.

 College and career guidance is offered to all students and counseling is available to assist students with academic and personal problems.

-Day students constitute a third of the student body and come from across the Leman region.
-A school bus service collects them in the morning and they can stay at school for lunch.